troglobit/finit/README.md

 The following environment variables are checked by the makefiles and control what is built and where resulting binaries are installed.

-- `ROOTDIR=`: Top directory for building complete system, used in pretty printing.
+  * `ROOTDIR=`: Top directory for building complete system, used in pretty printing.

-- `VERSION=`: Defaults to the currently released version of finit, e.g., 1.3 but can be overridden by packagers using this variable to add a suffix or completely alter the version.
+  * `VERSION=`: Defaults to the currently released version of finit, e.g., 1.3 but can be overridden by packagers using this variable to add a suffix or completely alter the version.

-- `CFLAGS=`: Standard `CFLAGS` are inherited from the build environment.
+  * `CFLAGS=`: Standard `CFLAGS` are inherited from the build environment.

-- `CPPFLAGS=`: Standard `CPPFLAGS` are inherited from the build environment.
+  * `CPPFLAGS=`: Standard `CPPFLAGS` are inherited from the build environment.

-- `LDFLAGS=`: Standard `LDFLAGS` are inherited from the build environment.
+  * `LDFLAGS=`: Standard `LDFLAGS` are inherited from the build environment.

-- `LDLIBS=`: Standard `LIBLIBS` are inherited from the build environment.
+  * `LDLIBS=`: Standard `LIBLIBS` are inherited from the build environment.

-- `prefix=`: Base prefix path for all files, except `sbinbdir` and `sysconfdir`.
+  * `prefix=`: Base prefix path for all files, except `sbinbdir` and `sysconfdir`.
 Used in concert with the `DESTDIR` variable.

     Defaults to `/usr`.

-- `sbindir=`: Path to where resulting binaries should install to.
+  * `sbindir=`: Path to where resulting binaries should install to.
 Used in concert with the `DESTDIR` variable.

     Defaults to `/sbin`.

-- `sysconfdir=`: Path to where finit configuration files should install to.
+  * `sysconfdir=`: Path to where finit configuration files should install to.
 Used in concert with the `DESTDIR` variable.

     Defaults to `/etc`, but is currently unused.

-- `PLUGINS=`: List of stock finit plugins to build and install.
+  * `PLUGINS=`: List of stock finit plugins to build and install.

-- `plugindir=`: Absolute path to where finit should look for dynamically loadable plugins at runtime.
+  * `plugindir=`: Absolute path to where finit should look for dynamically loadable plugins at runtime.
 At installation prepended by `DESTDIR` and `prefix`.

     Defaults to `/lib/finit/plugins`.

-- `DESTDIR=`: Used by packagers and distributions when building a relocatable bundle of files.
+  * `DESTDIR=`: Used by packagers and distributions when building a relocatable bundle of files.
 Always prepended to the `prefix` destination directory.

-**Example**:
+**Example**

     $ tar xfJ finit-1.3.tar.xz
     $ PLUGINS="initctl.so hwclock.so" DESTDIR=/tmp/finit/dst \